subpe/Arastta/README.md

 3 > Upload the zip file

-4 > Now click on edit button on extension > payment > bhartipay
+4 > Now click on edit button on extension > payment > subpe

 5 > Fill these details,